robdelacruz/lkwebserver/README.md

 ## Little Kitten Web Server

-A little web server written in C.
+A little web server written in C for Linux.

+- No external library dependencies
 - Single threaded using I/O multiplexing (select)
-- No external dependencies
+- Supports CGI interface
 - lklib and lknet code available to create your own http server or client
 - Free to use and modify (MIT License)